MuhammadAzizulHakim/100-days-of-code/log.md

 **Thoughts:** I test the cProfile into the ols linear regression and hillclimb algorithm scripts.

 **Link(s) to work:** Coming soon, on https://pythongui.org/author/hmazizul/

+## Day 11: Saturday, April 16, 2022

+**Today's Progress:** Implement the snakeviz into Machine Learning scripts.

+**Thoughts:** I test the cProfile into the OLS linear regression and hillclimb algorithm scripts, and I love the results!

+**Link(s) to work:** Coming soon, on https://pythongui.org/author/hmazizul/